Four Ways to Evaluate Your Crisis Plan

 A crisis plan established in 2008 was likely designed to face crises people envisioned 10 years ago.
 Organizations grow and change, which alters the type and scale of crises they might face.
 Gather department heads, industry experts, and other thought leaders to consider exactly what crises your organization might face and what potential outcomes, both positive and negative, could occur.
 For example, technology has changed, and hacking is a bigger problem than it was even a few years ago.
-Every organization needs to be prepared for that.
 Once you’ve evaluated potential crises, it’s time to move on to messaging, hardware, and personnel education.

 2. Evaluate messaging.

 Even if your emergency communication system is in perfect working order, people will not spring into action to mitigate the crisis or get to safety if they don’t understand the messages they’re getting.
 Here are a few ways to evaluate emergency messaging:

 - Use words everyone understands.
 When providing emergency information to the general population, don’t use jargon or unnecessarily difficult words.
 Just get the point across.
 Depending on the situation, a child may need to understand the emergency instructions.

 - Update terminology.
 This is especially important for large companies and plants.
 People in different departments may have varying terms for products, locations, and processes.
 For example, an emergency message telling people a chemical leak may have occurred will not be helpful if the location has multiple names.

 - Be clear about whether or not it’s a drill.
 Create separate messaging for a real crisis situation and for a drill.
 Make sure operators know the difference.
 Implement safety measures so that an operator is less likely to send out the wrong message.

 - Regularly send out clearly signified test alerts to make sure people understand how they are supposed to respond.